This can mean that you might lose thousands of potential sales because people don’t follow that initial impulse through to conversion.

 3 – Affiliate promotions

-Affiliate marketing involves a third party putting your product in front of their target audience.
+Affiliate marketing involves a third party putting your product in front of its target audience.
 Typically, that third party would be a blogger, a website owner, or a content creator.

 Affiliate promoters are paid a commission per conversion, but they still get a degree of choice about which products to recommend.
 In the public eye, this makes them more trustworthy than brands, as they tend to choose to blog about affiliate products that they genuinely like.

-When approaching affiliate marketing, you need to keep in mind how important that feeling of trustworthiness and authenticity is to potential consumers.
+When approaching affiliate marketing, you must remember how important that feeling of trustworthiness and authenticity is to potential consumers.
 While you are entering into a partnership with affiliates, be discerning when selecting them.
 Try, as much as you can, to work with affiliates who really have used and loved your products.
 That genuine care for your products and brands will shine through to their readers or followers.

 Those readers or followers will then be much more inclined to follow affiliate links to your website and product pages.
 Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up to your service, or simply get in touch.
 That’s where affiliate promotions start to maximize the potential of your site.